UOW logo

 Teaching reflective practice

-Effective learning requires the learner to acquire new knowledge but also be aware of the connections of this knowledge to other areas of life, work and study.
+Effective learning requires the learner to acquire new knowledge but also be aware of the connections of this knowledge to other areas of life, work, and study.
 The connections between ‘what I have learnt here’ and ‘what this means for me beyond here’ is described as a process of knowledge transfer (Bransford & Schwartz, 1999).

 Why use reflection in my subject?

 Reflective practice has been identified as a strategy that can provide direct support for knowledge transfer.
 Reflection is an important tool for learning and personal growth, as it guides individuals to identify what they have learned, what they could have done differently, and consider how they could apply that knowledge to future experiences.
-This has been described as fostering the conditions for knowledge transfer (Ellmers 2015).
-Through reflection, individuals can better understand their own values, beliefs, and assumptions, and how these influence their behaviours and decision-making.
+This has been described as fostering the conditions for knowledge transfer (Ellmers, 2015).
+Through reflection, individuals can better understand their values, beliefs, and assumptions, and how these influence their behaviours and decision-making.

 However, the kind of deep learning that will facilitate knowledge transfer requires more than relying on happenstance.
-Therefore, structured, planned and formal reflection is an important practice that educators can adopt to increase student learning of their discipline, skills, self and the world of work.
+Therefore, structured, planned and formal reflection is an important practice that educators can adopt to increase student learning of their discipline, skills, self, and the world of work.

 To improve levels of expertise, it is important students transfer their knowledge between projects, across subjects and into their future careers.
 The challenge, however, is how to analyse and articulate the knowledge gained through projects/subjects in ways that support transfer.
 It is an educator’s role to foster these reflective conditions.